sbslee/fuc/README.rst

-       ngs-hc       Pipeline for germline short variant discovery. ngs-m2       Pipeline for somatic short variant discovery. ngs-pon      Pipeline for constructing a panel of normals (PoN). ngs-trim     Pipeline for trimming adapters from FASTQ files. tabix-index  Index a GFF/BED/SAM/VCF file with Tabix. tabix-slice  Slice a GFF/BED/SAM/VCF file with Tabix.
+       ngs-hc       Pipeline for germline short variant discovery. ngs-m2       Pipeline for somatic short variant discovery. ngs-pon      Pipeline for constructing a panel of normals (PoN). ngs-quant    Pipeline for running RNAseq quantification from FASTQ files with Kallisto.
+       ngs-trim     Pipeline for trimming adapters from FASTQ files. tabix-index  Index a GFF/BED/SAM/VCF file with Tabix. tabix-slice  Slice a GFF/BED/SAM/VCF file with Tabix.